Rascarquapac/docker-noalyss/README.md

 How to run this image
 ------------------
-This image is based on the official PHP repository,tag php7.4-apache (Debian buster-slim).
-It doesn't contain database.
-So you need to link it with a Postgres database.
-The following docker-compose.yml proposes a stand alone application including Postgresql and Adminer containers.
+This image is based on the official PHP repository,tag php7.4-apache.
+The docker-compose.yml includes Postgresql, Adminer and Pgadmin4 containers.
-As such Noalyss is available on port 8080 of "localhost" and Adminer on port 8083.
-Passwords and ports can be adapted according to your choices.
+As such Noalyss is available on port 8080 of "localhost", Adminer on port 8083, Pgamin4 on port 5050.
+Passwords and ports can be adapted according to your choices by editing the docker-compose.yml

 The installation is straightforward:
-1. If not already done (!), install the docker-compose tool on your host (i.e. Docker Desktop for Mac OS X)
+1. Install Docker Desktop (Mac OS X) or any docker-compose tool on your host.
-2. Copy the following docker-compose.yml in a target folder on your local host
+2. Download the docker-compose.yml and the Dockerfile inside a destination folder.
+3. cd inside the destination folder
+4. Run the command "docker build ." .
+It creates an docker image with PHP, postgres-client, Noalyss and its plugins
-3. Run the command "docker-compose up -d" in a shell inside the target folder
+5. Run the command "docker-compose up -d" in a shell inside the destination folder
-4. Done !

 How to Configure Noalyss
 -------------------
-1. Launch Noalyss client at http://localhost:8080/noalyss/html/install.php
+1. From your preferred browser go to the URL http://localhost:8080/noalyss/html/install.php
 2. Follow the installation instructions.
-    Default values for paths should be kept as is.
-    Values for password, database should be adpated to your own docker-compose.yml definitions Do not forget that following docker-compose.yml defines "noalyss-db" as the "Postgresql Server Adress" The install.php file must be suppressed after ending configuration (see instructions) At this step he postgresql database is running Create non admin user according to manual
-    Import previous folder's dumps or create a new folder
+    Values for password, database could be adapted by changing docker-compose.yml definitions Do not forget that following docker-compose.yml defines "postgres" as the "Postgresql Server Adress" The install.php file must be suppressed after ending configuration (see instructions) At this step the postgresql database is running Create non admin user according to Noalyss manual Import previous folder's dumps or create a new folder according to Noalyss manual Configure Plugins accoridng to Noalyss manual

 How to use Noalyss
 -------------